Skip to main content

 Not all free practice tests are created equal.
 Here’s how to evaluate the quality of any practice resource:

-Domain coverage: The test should sample all five domains in roughly the correct proportions.
+Domain coverage: The test should sample every content domain in roughly the correct proportions.
 A test heavy on anatomy and light on equipment doesn’t reflect the real exam.

 Scenario-based questions: Clinical vignettes force higher-order thinking.
 If questions are all definition-recall (“What does EDTA stand for?”), they’re training you for the wrong style of exam.